VOCA victim assistance regulations

 VOCA-funded assistance continues to decline

-Recently released data from the Office for Victims of Crime indicate a continuing decline in the ability of victim assistance providers receiving state VOCA victim assistance funds to provide critical services to crime victims.
+Data from the Office for Victims of Crime indicates a continuing decline in the ability of victim assistance providers receiving state VOCA victim assistance funds to provide critical services to crime victims.
 According to 2012 state reports, a total of 3,486,655 victims of all types of crime received VOCA-funded assistance in 2012.
 This was 630,000 fewer victims than assisted in 2007:

 |Child Physical Abuse||182,298||182,775||477||0.3%|